vnavascues/direct-request-coordinator/media/README_CHAINLINK_HACKATON_2022_02_FALL.md

 ## What's next for DRCoordinator

+Contract improvements:

 - Factor in the L1 fees when having to calculate MAX / SPOT LINK payment amount on L2s.
 The [Chainlink KeeperRegistryBase1_3 does it for Arbitrum and Optimism](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/KeeperRegistryBase1_3.sol#L176).
-- Add Hardhat tasks to query and decode fulfillment transactions, like in [DRAFT](https://github.com/linkpoolio/draft).
+- Fuzz testing.
 - Consider extending `Spec` (or a related mapping) with job spec metadata, e.g. an optional IPFS CID that points to the integration docs.
-- Fuzz testing.
+- See if there is a way to improve the Etherscan experience.
+NatSpec is not well displayed (is it because of inheriting from the interfaces?) and custom errors revert reasons are not well displayed either.

+Tasks & tools improvements:

+- Add any missing task and/or tool based on users' feedback.
+- Incorporate some of the [DRAFT](https://github.com/linkpoolio/draft) tasks & concepts that help troubleshooting requests, e.g. decoding fulfillment transactions.
+- Improve the README.md, and How To guides.
+Include more examples using different DRCoordinator configs and TOML/JSON specs.

+But also:

-- Support any NodeOp that wants to give it a try and consider generic tweaks.
+- Support any NodeOp that wants to give it a try.
-- Improve the repository README.md and How To guides.
-- Trying to understand DRCoordinator place in the ecosystem once OCR2DR is released.
+- Try to understand DRCoordinator's place in the ecosystem once OCR2DR is released.

 ## What I learned